 - The clover-leaf pattern is the only approved pattern in this event.
-See Appendix B for pattern and pattern standards. - A clearly visible start line shall be provided. - Two stopwatches or an electric timer with back-up watches shall be used. - The barrels and starting line will be permanently marked for the entire go-round. - The arena will be dragged/raked at regular intervals, to be determined by the management. - The contestant or horse may touch the barrel. - The contestant may not start the pattern until the horse has reached the plane of the entry gate.
-No running starts allowed. - If the gate is centrally located, the contestant must keep motion toward the arena whether forward, sideways, or backward. - If the gate is off-center of the pattern, a single spin or pivot is acceptable in either direction. - Arena gate must be closed and latched immediately after the contestant enters the arena and will be kept closed until the pattern is completed and the horse is under control. - Time will start when any portion of the horse breaks the plane of the start line.
+See Appendix B for pattern and pattern standards. - A clearly visible start line shall be provided. - Two stopwatches or an electric timer with back-up watches shall be used. - The barrels and starting line will be permanently marked for the entire go-round. - The arena will be dragged/raked at regular intervals, to be determined by the management. - The contestant or horse may touch the barrel. - The contestant may not lope or gallop until the horse has reached the plane of the entry gate.
+No running starts allowed. - If the gate is centrally located, the contestant must keep motion toward the arena.
+No spinning or circling will be allowed. - If the gate is off-center of the pattern, a single spin or pivot is acceptable in either direction. - Arena gate must be closed and latched immediately after the contestant enters the arena and will be kept closed until the pattern is completed and the horse is under control. - Time will start when any portion of the horse breaks the plane of the start line.
 In event of a tie, a runoff will be held.